bemurphy/tally_counter/README.md

 In the interest of giving this gem a single responsibility, reporting can be offloaded to other systems.
-It should be easy to deploy a separate admin application conneted to the same server, and use the `TallyCounter::Window` class for generating keys.
+It should be easy to deploy a separate admin application connected to the same server, and use the `TallyCounter::Window` class for generating keys.

 ## Todo